f1ac0/A500-IDE-RAM/README.md

 - 10s : toggle the ram mode

 # Amiga FLACOntrol Software
-You may use the the provided FLACOntrol software to control the board from your OS.
+You may use the provided FLACOntrol software to control the board from your OS.
 It exists in several flavours, with classic or unix-like command line arguments, or silent with minimal text output.

 It provides a MapROM function that writes a 256K or 512K ROM image to F80000-FFFFFF.
 It also communicates with this expansion using a control register byte at $00E9Cxxx :